#KidsintheKitchen: Learning Puerto Rican Cuisine at The Empanada Lady

 Establishing community partnerships with businesses like The Empanada Lady are near and dear to us at LTYC.
 It allows our students to gain new interests and our partners to add to their stamp in the community.
 There is value in our kids witnessing people of color as entrepreneurs, leaders, and outright bosses.

-LTYC offers art workshops to broaden the minds of the youth.
+LTYC offers culinary arts workshops to broaden the minds of the youth.
 Their exposure to culinary arts and other unique art forms expands their reach and introduces them to worlds they may have never imagined.
 We want to see our students head chef Michelin star restaurants, bring their unique style to local cafes, and explore possibilities that are endless.
 To learn more about our workshops, visit us at ltyc.net or email us at info@ltyc.net.